iluwatar/java-design-patterns/page-object/README.md

 Use the Page Object pattern when

-* Automating tests for web applications.
+* Automating UI tests for web applications.
 * You want to separate the UI actions from the test logic.
 * Enhancing test code readability and reducing duplication.
 * Simplifying maintenance when the web UI changes.